yauyenching/s3pr/README.md

   <img src="https://img.shields.io/badge/.NET-512BD4?style=for-the-badge&logo=dotnet&logoColor=white">
 </p>

-Executable file that can recategorize Sims 3 Pattern Custom Content (CC) and extract icons for better CC organization purposes.
+Executable file that can recategorize Sims 3 Pattern Custom Content (CC) binary files and extract icons for better CC organization purposes.
 On 2nd October 2022, this tool was released for public use within the Sims 3 Tumblr community.
 See the community response [here](https://oxytosim.tumblr.com/post/696994286274805760/sims-3-pattern-recategorizer-s3pr-tool-organize).

 ## 💡 Motivation ##
 This tool is really mostly for my own purposes.
 I wanted my pattern CC to adhere to more consistent categories.
 For example, one creator may categorize a floral pattern as *'Fabric'*, while another creator may categorize a different floral pattern as *'Theme'*.
 To have all floral patterns be the same category in-game, one would have to manually edit the files.